Whiteknight/Rosella/libraries/container.md

 to call to obtain a new instance, and an optional list of Argument objects to pass to that method must be provided.

+Here is an example which utilizes a Rosella.ObjectFactory for the factory to
+use:

+    var f = new Rosella.ObjectFactory(class MyType);
+    c.register(class MyType,
+        new Rosella.Container.Resolver.Factory(f, "create");
+    );

+And here is a similar example, with arguments to pass to the `create` method:

+    var f = new Rosella.ObjectFactory(class MyType);
+    c.register(class MyType,
+        new Rosella.Container.Resolver.Factory(f, "create",
+            new Rosella.Container.Argument.Instance("value 1")
+            new Rosella.Container.Argument.Resolver(class MyOtherType)
+    );

 ### Container.Resolver.FactoryMethod

 `Rosella.Container.Resolver.FactoryMethod` uses a factory method callback to create an instance of the requested type.
 The factory method is a 0-arity Sub which will be given no arguments and must return exactly one object: the requested instance.

+    c.register(class MyType,
+        new Rosella.Container.Resolver.FactoryMethod(
+            function() { return new MyType(); }
+        );
+    );

 ### Container.Resolver.Instance